 To use cron for tasks meant to run only for your user profile, add entries to your own user's crontab file.
-To start the crontab editor enter:
+To edit the crontab file enter:

 Edit the crontab using the format described in the next sections.
 Save your changes.
 (Exiting without saving will leave your crontab unchanged.)
 To display the on-line help describing the format of the crontab file enter:

 man 5 crontab

-Commands that normally run with administrative privileges (i.e. they are generally run using sudo) should be added to the root user's crontab (instead of the user's crontab):
+Commands that normally run with administrative privileges (i.e. they are generally run using sudo) should be added to the root crontab.
+To edit the root crontab enter:

 sudo crontab -e